noahc3/Homebrew-Guide/hacking/nereba/pegascape.rst

 ------------------------------------

 1. On the HOME menu, tap the **News** icon.
-2. Select the new **"Launch PegaScape"** news entry.
+2. Select the new **"Launch PegaSwitch"** news entry.
-3. Tap the video to load PegaScape.
+3. Tap the "ReSwitched" video to load PegaScape.
 4. Once PegaScape loads, select the **Nereba** icon.

-    * If the exploit fails, press the HOME button, repeat the connection test in Internet settings, and try again.
+    * If the exploit fails, press the HOME button, reopen the browser through Fake News and try again.

 .. important::